 While you may generally associate bunions and corns with your granny’s feet, these uncomfortable foot ailments affect all ages of people.
 And back in the 1930s, cannabis was a common treatment for them.

 In modern times, we still use cannabis creams to treat the pain and inflammation that accompanies these foot conditions.
-Cannabis also has antibacterial properties that are recommended for psoriasis and eczema treatments.
+Cannabis also has antibacterial properties that can treat psoriasis and eczema.

 ‘Cannabis Cigarettes’ for Easing Asthma

-It may seem counterintuitive to smoke in order to help your asthma, but in the early twentieth century ‘Indian Cigarettes’ by Grimault Corporation were believed to help asthma.
+It may seem counterintuitive to smoke in order to help your asthma, but in the early twentieth century ‘Indian Cigarettes’ by Grimault Corporation were on sale as an asthma treatment.
 While there may be a lot of issues with with this treatment, Grimault may have been onto something.

-A study conducted in Israel has since hinted at the ability of some cannabinoids to reduce the inflammation caused by asthma.
+A study conducted in Israel suggests some cannabinoids have the ability to reduce the inflammation caused by asthma.
 Of course, we don’t recommend smoking cannabis to treat lung disease, but tinctures and oils could certainly help.

 Cannabis for Gonorrhea?

 One of the strangest uses for medical cannabis is its treatment of gonorrhea.
 Wm.
 S. Merrell of Ohio produced a range of medical cannabis products, some of which included licorice and orange peel.
-While it sounds like it may have smelled or tasted lovely, the product, Bromo-Chloral, also contained the potent sedative and hypnotic chemical called chloral hydrate.
+While it sounds like a sweet smelling medicine, the product, Bromo-Chloral, also contained the potent sedative and hypnotic chemical called chloral hydrate.
 Additionally, it doesn’t appear that cannabis actually can treat gonorrhea, but merely relieved symptoms.
 Cannabis was the go to medicine before the prominence of sulfur drugs and penicillin.
 We’d recommend sticking with modern medical treatments for this sexually transmitted disease.

 Urinary Tract Infections (UTIs) Before Antibiotics

 Similarly to gonorrhea, there’s actually no proof that cannabis can treat UTIs.
-That didn’t stop physicians from recommending its use for UTIs in the 1930s.
-Cannabis tinctures were believed to treat this – as well as many other conditions of the genital regions.
+That didn’t stop physicians from recommending its consumption for UTIs in the 1930s.
+Back then cannabis tinctures were the treatment for this – as well as many other conditions in the genital region.

-Those pesky women – always complaining of PMS, stomach pain, ‘nervous depression’, melancholia, hysteria, and tormenting society with their over active sex drives.
+Those pesky women – always complaining of PMS, stomach pain, ‘nervous depression’, melancholia, hysteria, and tormenting society with their overactive sex drives.
 Fortunately, cannabis in the form of Lloyd Specific Medicine can help!
-Really any problem that made women ‘crazy’ could be cured with cannabis in the form of this brand tincture.
+Cannabis could cure really any problem that made women ‘crazy’ back in the 1930s in the form of this brand tincture.
 At least they got the treatment for PMS and depression right…

 Sedative and Antispasmodic Properties of Cannabis

 This may be the one use for cannabis of which most people are familiar today.
-Eli Lilly and Company created a Cannabis Fluid Extract that was to be used as a narcotic, sedative, or antispasmodic.
+Eli Lilly and Company created a Cannabis Fluid Extract, its use was as a narcotic, sedative, or antispasmodic.
 However this extract is no laughing matter.
-Being 80% alcohol, their Cannabis Fluid Extract was labeled as a poison.
+Being eighty percent alcohol, their Cannabis Fluid Extract was labeled as a poison.
 You certainly can’t find anything like it today, but cannabis is still viewed as an effective antispasmodic for those who suffer seizures.
 It’s sedation qualities are also well established.